Busytown

 Busytown is a fictional town depicted in several books by American children's author Richard Scarry.
 Busytown is inhabited by an assortment of anthropomorphic animals, including Huckle Cat, Lowly Worm, Mr. Frumble, police Sergeant Murphy, Mr. Fixit, Bananas Gorilla and Hilda Hippo.

 Busytown also refers to the media franchise that spawned from Scarry's books.
-From the 1970s to the 1980s, Random House, Children's Television Workshop and Jumbo Pictures produced the first basic educational learning animated series called Richard Scarry Presents The Best Series Ever! on home video.
+From 1989 to 1994, Random House Home Video and Jumbo Pictures produced the first basic educational learning animated series called Richard Scarry's Best Videos Ever! on home video.
 In the early 1990s, Cinar produced the animated series The Busy World of Richard Scarry, featuring the inhabitants of Busytown.
 The series originally aired on Showtime in the United States.
 A board game and a computer game based on Busytown were also produced in the 1990s.
 Another animated series centered on Busytown, Busytown Mysteries, ran in the late 2000s.

 Characters

+Scarry's Busytown books consist of detailed drawings of busy animals engaged in scenes from daily life.
+He thought "children find it easier to relate to animals at that age.
+If you have a picture of a little girl with long blonde hair, then a dark-haired girl isn't going to relate to it as well as she might to a picture of a bunny rabbit."

 Major characters

 The most frequently seen characters include: